 \begin{Example}[$R=A_9$] Take the root lattice $R=A_9$ (the first from the list in Theorem \ref{thm:31}).
 Since $R$ has square-free discriminant $-10$, there are no integral overlattices.
 Hence we have to check whether

 glue together to the even unimodular lattice $U+E_8$.
 The generators of the discriminant groups have square $(a_1^\vee)^2=-9/10$ and $1/10$.
-Since these agree up to sign and a square factor, the gluing is easily achieved. \end{Example}
+Since these agree up to sign and a square factor (relatively prime to the order $10$), the gluing is easily achieved. \end{Example}

 \begin{Example}[$R=A_8+A_1$] Take the root lattice $R=A_8+A_1$ (the second from the list in Theorem \ref{thm:31}).
-The only integral overlattice is obtained by adjoining the element $a_3^\vee\in A_8^\vee$ to $A_8$.
+The only integral overlattice is obtained by adjoining the $(-2)$-vector $a_3^\vee\in A_8^\vee$ to $A_8$.
 Necessarily this leads to the unimodular lattice $E_8$.
 We discuss two cases:

 If $R'=E_8+A_1$, then $h^2=2$ and the gluing of $A_1$ and $\Z h$ to $U$ is immediate.